 The Ten Thousand Interval Short is one of my go-to short options for versatile training and lifting.
 I’ll also rock this model for shorter runs and on a day-to-day basis when I want something comfortable and to potentially train in if the opportunity approaches.

-The major construction callouts for the Ten Thousand Interval Short in regard to its performance surround its shell, waistband, and pockets.
-The lighter shell of this model has a 4-way stretch with a 133 GSM and is really good at wicking sweat.
-This makes the shell great for deep hip flexion and really any mobility demand you could throw at them.
+The major construction callouts for the Ten Thousand Interval Short regarding its performance surround its shell, waistband, and pockets.
+The lighter shell of this model has a 4-way stretch with a 133 GSM and is good at wicking sweat.

+This makes the shell great for deep hip flexion and any mobility demands you could throw at them.
 I also really like the waistband in this model and how it fits.
 The drawstring is on the inside of the short which is key for training where anterior abrasion may be present.
-For example, this waistband never loses security in things like burpees, cleans, and rope climbs.

-The final performance perk of this model is the pocket system.
 The Interval Short features two deeper pockets which are great for holding your phone when wearing this short out and about or in a commercial gym.
 There’s also a zip pocket on the right for additional pocket security for throwing your keys, phone, etc. in when you’re running.

 Lululemon Pace Breaker Short Performance

 To keep it consistent with the Interval Short’s breakdown above, I’m going to discuss three key callouts for the pace breaker short.
 The first callout is for the shell and how breathable and lightweight it is.
-I really like the Pace Breaker’s mobile and breathable shell for light cardio training and agility work.
+I like the Pace Breaker’s mobile and breathable shell for light cardio training and agility work.

 The last aspect to like about the Pace Breaker Short is its overall comfort.
 This model is one of my favorite short models to wear when walking the dogs, running errands, and going for long walks where I want lightweight, breathable, and comfortable shorts.
-It’s also a good model for casual lounging, then training in.
+It’s also a good model for casual lounging, and then training in.

 The only (small) potential drawback with the Pace Breaker Short is the internal liner with heavy lifting over a long duration of time.
-I have had issues with my liner in the past blowing out when in a squat after about a year of wearing this model, but fortunately Lululemon fixed the liner, so that’s a perk I suppose.
+I have had issues with my liner in the past blowing out when in a squat after about a year of wearing this model, but fortunately, Lululemon fixed the liner, so that’s a perk I suppose.

 Ten Thousand Interval Vs Lululemon Pace Breaker Durability